AnyLogic

 10. On the next page of the wizard, you can set up the parameters of the new agent type.
 In the Agent parameters mapping table, you will see the list of parameters that will be created.
 By default AnyLogic proposes to create one parameter for each database table column that contains data.
 You can change the name of the parameter in the Parameter column.
 If you do not need some parameter to be created, select the corresponding row in the table, and click the Remove button below.
 Click Next when finished.

 11. On the next page of the wizard, specify the animation for the agent.
 If you want the agents to be animated both in 2D and 3D, choose 3D and select the animation shape from the list below.
 If you need the shape that is shown only in 2D, choose 2D and select the shape from the list.
 If no shapes satisfy your needs, just choose None.
 You can draw animation on the agent type diagram later on.
-Finished with choosing the animation, click Next to proceed to the next step.
+Finished with choosing the animation, click Finish to end the process.

 Now let’s show you how to locate our agents at the coordinates read from the database.
 Click the cities element on the Main diagram.
 In the Properties, open the Agent parameters mapping table, click in the latitude cell in the name column, and select the GIS location latitude option from the drop-down list.
 In the longitude cell, select the GIS location longitude option.